subconsciousnetwork/ObservableStore/README.md

 ObservableStore helps you craft more reliable apps by centralizing all of your application state into one place, and giving you a deterministic system for managing state changes and side-effects.
 All state updates happen through actions passed to an update function.
 This guarantees your application will produce exactly the same state, given the same actions in the same order.
 If you’ve ever used [Elm](https://guide.elm-lang.org/architecture/) or [Redux](https://redux.js.org/), you get the gist.

-Because `Store` is an [ObservableObject](https://developer.apple.com/documentation/combine/observableobject), it can be used anywhere in SwiftUI that ObservableObject would be used.
+Because `Store` is an [ObservableObject](https://developer.apple.com/documentation/combine/observableobject), and can be used anywhere in SwiftUI that ObservableObject would be used.

-Store can be used as a single shared [`EnvironmentObject`](https://developer.apple.com/documentation/swiftui/environmentobject), or you can pass scoped parts of store down to sub-view through:
+You can use Store as a single shared [`EnvironmentObject`](https://developer.apple.com/documentation/swiftui/environmentobject), or you can pass scoped parts of store down to sub-view through:

 - Bare properties of `store.state`
 - Ordinary SwiftUI bindings
-- ViewStores that that provide a component-scoped store for an underlying parent store.
+- ViewStores that that offer a scoped view over an underlying shared parent store.

 ## Example